What is Artist Development?

 Most record labels no longer invest in developing artists from raw material to marketable artist.
 Artists are now expected to “develop” themselves.
 The good news, however, is that there are now more resources to help artists do just that.

 Some artist development resources are pricey online programs, “industry showcase” packages, or one-size-fits-all courses.
 Others focus specifically on one aspect like music sales, list building, branding, or performance.
 We decided to start offering artist development services because there is still a distinct lack of one-on-one, customized help.

 We believe the activities of artist development are in many ways equivalent to personal development.
 Whatever the end result, the work you do along the way translates into whatever you may do next.
 For this reason, we believe artist development is valuable for any singer looking to become the artist they dream of.
 That’s true whether the next level is becoming a more compelling performer, releasing a first album or developing a large enough fanbase to sign a favorable record deal.

 To support artists at all levels, we offer affordable, one-on-one, hour-by-hour help covering just about everything under the Artist Development umbrella.
 We won’t promise to make you rich and famous.
 That’s up to you, and a whole slew of other factors outside our (and your) control.
-And no, we don’t promise to be as expert about music contracts as an entertainment lawyer.
+And no, we don’t promise to be expert about every aspect of the music industry.
 But we have deep enough knowledge and enough experience in the old and new music industries.
 We can help you pick the right path through a very confusing, overwhelming maze of possibilities and advice.